graphcore/tutorials/tutorials/pytorch/tut2_efficient_data_loading/README.md

 if __name__ == '__main__':
     model = ClassificationModel()
+    model.train()  # Switch the model to training mode
+    # Models are initialised in training mode by default, so the line above will
+    # have no effect.
+Its purpose is to show how the mode can be set explicitly.
     training_model = poptorch.trainingModel(model, opts, torch.optim.SGD(model.parameters(), lr=0.001, momentum=0.9))

     # Create a fake dataset from random data